Colexeco/linux_OCR_copy_paste/README.md

 sh OCR_copy_paste.sh
 ```
 ### Motivation and Target Users
-This tool was built to work on Linux Mint Cinnamon Virginia.
+This tool was built to work on Linux Mint Cinnamon 21.3 for English text.
 I made it because I missed the OCR copy paste from Windows PowerToys.